Which WHILL model is FDA Cleared?

 The Model A is not considered a medical device and has not been submitted to the FDA for review or clearance.
 Therefore, Model A does not require a prescription.

-Are either the Model A or the Model M covered by medical insurance?
+Is either the Model A or the Model M covered by medical insurance?

 Model A & Model M Features and Specifications